Umbriyahoo/Azure-getAllExecutionCountFromAllFunctionApps/README.md

 # Azure-getAllExecutionCountFromAllFunctionApps

-This script will display all Azure FA in a specific RG Before executin you need to provide RG name
+This script will display all Azure FA in a specific RG You need to provide RG name
 $resourceGroupName